Abu Dhabi's economic delegation to Japan explores new avenues to strengthen partnerships

 The delegation will visit and participate in key events in Japan, including Expo 2025 Osaka and SusHi Tech – Tokyo, and the 11th Abu Dhabi Japan Economic Council (ADJEC) meeting.
 The delegation will also organise the Abu Dhabi Investment Forum (ADIF) and Abu Dhabi-Tokyo Business Forum, which aim to enhance cooperation and attract talent, business, and investment to Abu Dhabi.

-His Excellency Shihab Ahmed Alfaheem, Ambassador of the UAE to Japan, said: "This visit reflects the deep-rooted and forward-looking partnership between Abu Dhabi and Japan.
+Shihab Ahmed Al Faheem, Ambassador of the UAE to Japan, said, "This visit reflects the deep-rooted and forward-looking partnership between Abu Dhabi and Japan.
 Japan's expertise in digital transformation, technology, sustainable mobility, and industrial automation complements Abu Dhabi's strategic sectors and our shared vision for a knowledge-based, net-zero future.
 We are on the cusp of a new era of bilateral cooperation, enabled by frameworks such as the forthcoming Comprehensive Economic Partnership Agreement (CEPA), which will unlock greater market access and enhance investment flows between the two countries.
 The UAE Embassy in Tokyo is proud to support this delegation, and we look forward to deepening our engagement with Japanese partners to drive long-term sustainable growth."

-Since its establishment in 2011, ADJEC, co-chaired by ADDED and the Japan Cooperation Center for the Middle East (JCCME), has been driving bilateral cooperation across various industries.
-JCCME member companies operating in Abu Dhabi have a total capital value of AED 106 billion, and are active in a range of sectors, including oil and gas, contracting, retail, consulting, education and heavy machinery manufacturing.
+Since its establishment in 2011, ADJEC, co-chaired by ADDED and the Japan Cooperation Centre for the Middle East (JCCME), has been driving bilateral cooperation across various industries.
+JCCME member companies operating in Abu Dhabi have a total capital value of AED106 billion, and are active in a range of sectors, including oil and gas, contracting, retail, consulting, education and heavy machinery manufacturing.